dshaded/d7print/README.md

  ## Some useful notes
  * d7print/mask.png must be customized for used screen-projector pair
- * Framebuffer format is 32 pbs BGRx
+ * Framebuffer format is 32 bps BGRx
  * Display LS055R1SX04 parameters are 1440x2560 68.04×120.96mm 0.04725 mm per pixel
  * Flask does not support background threads well.
 So we need some way of shutting down hardware managing thread when web app is unloaded by debugger or reloader. `/var/run/d7print.guard` file is used for this purpose.
-Hw manager thread touches this file on startup and dies whenever someone else touces it later.
+Hw manager thread touches this file on startup and dies whenever someone else touches it later.